michaelemery/staticanalysis/checker/nullness/checkerframework.md

 ## results

 Checker Framework accurately identified nullness issues up to the inter-procedural level.
-Results were imprecise when using dynamic language features.
+Results were imprecise when using reflection.

 | Vanilla | InterProcedural | Reflection | InvokeDynamic | Proxy |
 | :---: | :---: | :---: | :---: | :---: |